websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

 Now the `B4D8DDMDataProvider#getData` method must be updated:

-- Remove the hardcoded String `url` variable.
+- Remove the hard-coded String `url` variable.
-- Refactor the method to Instantiate `B4D8DDMDataProviderSettings` earlier, and retrieve the URL setting.
+- Refactor the method to instantiate `B4D8DDMDataProviderSettings` earlier and retrieve the URL setting.
 - Set the URL into the response.

 If you're making these edits locally, copy the complete `try` block provided below these descriptive steps:

 1. To make sure you get a valid URL, now that user input is allowed:

-    Remove the line defining the `key` variable--this is now configurable in the URL setting field.
+    Remove the line defining the `key` variable---this is now configurable in the URL setting field.

     ```java
     String key = "LAOOBDZVQ5Z9HHYC4OCXHTGZGQLENMNA";